stevenh1223/slash/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+---

+## Why This Project Matters

+This web app wasn’t just about checking off features — it was about building something meaningful from the ground up.
+I designed and built a platform that helps people share their experiences switching fields for grad school, something I personally found missing online.

+Along the way, I:

+- Built a full-stack web app using Supabase and React
+- Designed features like searchable/sortable posts, comments, and upvotes to keep things interactive
+- Focused on user experience and simplicity, even when handling messy real-world content

+This project helped sharpen not just my coding, but also my ability to think like a builder: how to take an idea, figure out what matters most, and get it working for real users.